 Incidentally, those of you who read Friday’s post about Nostradamus interpreter Mario Reading will likely assume that I am a complete non-believer when it comes to prediction, clairvoyance and seeing the future.
 Well, that isn’t quite true.

 I don’t believe that you can ever use the works of Nostradamus to predict the future.
 I have no idea whether the famous Michel had any sort of clairvoyant skills, but his writing is far too opaque.
-Noone has ever been right by telling us what Nostradamus has to say about things that haven’t yet happened,*and I don’t think that Mario Reading is going to be an exception to this.
+Noone has ever been right by telling us what Nostradamus has to say about things that haven’t yet happened, although plenty of people have made money out of claiming to do so over the years.
+I don’t think that Mario Reading is going to be an exception to this

 On the other hand, I do very much believe that it’s possible to see into the future.
 I have had enough experiences, at first hand, to convince myself of this.
 Some people do see scenes from the future.
 The problem, the intractable problem, is knowing which ones are real.